Field Trip FAQShare

 What kind of educational programs do you offer school groups?

-We offer educator faciliated programs for every grade level, based on state standards and 21st century skills.
+October through February, we offer educator facilitated programs for every grade level, based on NGSS and Common Core Standards.
 Click here to learn more!

 Where can we eat lunch?

 Classes may picnic in the surrounding park.
 Take this opportunity to see the Lake Pit, find asphalt seeps, and, of course, roll down the hill!

 On very rainy days, we have you covered (literally).
 The museum provides indoor lunch areas for all school groups.
 You'll reserve a spot for indoor lunch at check-in on the day of your field trip, so no need to worry about signing up for a lunch spot in advance.